lambda-music/lambda-music/readme.md

 - Includes Kawapad; Kawapad is an editor to edit Scheme program
 	- Kawapad can prettify Lisp code.
 	- Execute a block of code on-the-fly.
-	- Kawapad is extensible by Kawa-Scheme.
+	- Kawapad can be extended by Kawa-Scheme.

 ### System Requirements ###
 Any operating systems that can run the following systems :